Parliamentary Information Technology Committee: History

 The founding chairman was Ian Lloyd MP, the vice-chairmen were Gwilym Roberts MP, Michael Marshall MP and Philip Virgo.
 The Treasurers were Gary Waller MP and David Mathieson.
 The Secretaries were Lord Lloyd of Kilgerran and Brian Murphy.
 The Membership Secretary was Richard Marriott.

 Ian (later Sir Ian) Lloyd MP chaired PITCOM until 1987.

 In that period PITCOM established a pattern of organising half a dozen evening meetings a year on current political topics plus an annual high-profile exhibition or event.
 The first of the latter, in 1981, was a week-long exhibition on computer-based aids for the disabled opened by Sir George Young MP, then Parliamentary Under-Secretary of State at the Department of Health and Social Services.
 The following year PITCOM organised a more ambitious event on computers in schools.
-Relays of children from over 30 schools manned 26 systems in the Upper Waiting Room of the House of Commons, visited by over 120 MPs.
+Relays of children from over 30 schools demonstrated 26 systems in the Upper Waiting Room of the House of Commons, visited by over 120 MPs.
 Also in 1982, PITCOM organised a major seminar on "The Freedom of Broadcasting".
 This was addressed by, among others, the Home Secretary (Rt Hon W Whitelaw MP) and Mrs Mary Whitehouse.
 It also included the first public political discussions in the UK on the new Cable TV technologies that were expected to transform the world of broadcasting.

 In 1984, over dinner after a PITCOM meeting on the effects of piracy on the nascent computer games industry, it was agreed that "something must be done" but that PITCOM should not compromise its neutral position by taking a lead.
 Those round the table decided to support the formation of a British Computer Society copyright committee to look at the issues.
 That committee met once and delegated a sub-group to report back on what should be done.
 That sub-group never reported back.
 Instead the participants formed the Federation Against Software Theft as a company limited by guarantee, and organised the campaign that led to the Copyright (Computer) Amendment Act in 1985.
 This is believed to have been the shortest time from start of a campaign to legislation on the statute book since the 1930s.
 Many PITCOM members helped expedite the process.